Animal sexual behaviour: Interpretation bias

 The field of study of sexuality in non-human species was a long-standing taboo.
 In the past, researchers sometimes failed to observe, miscategorised or misdescribed sexual behaviour which did not meet their preconceptions—their bias tended to support what would now be described as conservative sexual mores.
 An example of overlooking behaviour relates to descriptions of giraffe mating:

-When nine out of ten pairings occur between males, "[e]very male that sniffed a female was reported as sex, while anal intercourse with orgasm between males was only [categorized as] 'revolving around' dominance, competition or greetings."

 In the 21st century, liberal social or sexual views are often projected upon animal subjects of research.
 Popular discussions of bonobos are a frequently cited example.
 Current research frequently expresses views such as that of the Natural History Museum at the University of Oslo, which in 2006 held an exhibition on animal sexuality:

-Many researchers have described homosexuality as something altogether different from sex.
-They must realise that animals can have sex with who they will, when they will and without consideration to a researcher's ethical principles.

 Other animal activities may be misinterpreted due to the frequency and context in which animals perform the behaviour.
 For example, domestic ruminants display behaviours such as mounting and head-butting.
 This often occurs when the animals are establishing dominance relationships and are not necessarily sexually motivated.
 Careful analysis must be made to interpret what animal motivations are being expressed by those behaviours.